Pixel Distillation: A New Knowledge Distillation Scheme for Low-Resolution Image Recognition: Related Works and Relevance

-Hinton \etal first introduced the notion of knowledge distillation which aims to train a smaller model (\ie student) via learning from the cumbersome models (\ie teacher)~\cite{hinton2015distilling}.
+\textbf{Knowledge distillation in image classification:} Hinton \etal first introduced the notion of knowledge distillation which aims to train a smaller model (\ie, student) via learning from the cumbersome models (\ie, teacher)~\cite{hinton2015distilling}.
 The early knowledge distillation methods used the predicted score of the teacher model to guide the training of the student model.
-An essential way is to regard the predicted logits of the teacher model as the soft target of the student \cite{ba2014deep,hinton2015distilling}.
-Park \etal transfers mutual relations between different samples rather than the output of individual samples \cite{park2019relational}.
-Yu \etal successfully applied knowledge distillation in metric learning\cite{yu2019learning}.
+An essential way is to regard the predicted logits of the teacher model as the soft target of the student~\cite{hinton2015distilling,ba2014deep,park2019relational,zhao2022decoupled}.
+Park \etal transfers mutual relations between different samples rather than the output of individual samples~\cite{park2019relational}.
+Yu \etal successfully applied knowledge distillation in metric learning~\cite{yu2019learning}.
+Besides the predicted logits, many works have been proposed to guide the student by the intermediate representations of the teacher model~\cite{passalis2018learning,kim2018paraphrasing,ahn2019variational,koratana2019lit,guan2020differentiable,yue2020matching,zhang2020task,liu2021exploring,shang2021lipschitz,chen2021wasserstein,chen2021distilling,zhu2021complementary,lin2022knowledge,guo2023semantic}.
+The fundamental problem for distilling intermediate representations is that the dimension of the feature map is different between the teacher and student models.
+Some previous works~\cite{romero2014fitnets,heo2019comprehensive,yim2017gift,koratana2019lit} overcome these obstacles by building an adaptive module between hidden layers of teacher and student.
+Sergey \etal distills intermediate knowledge via matching the attention maps between the teacher and student~\cite{Zagoruyko2017AT}.
+Similarity Preserving (SP)~\cite{tung2019similarity} unified the dimension at the mini-batch level by matrix operation.
+Some existing methods re-designed the loss function, including activation transfer loss with boundaries formed by hidden neurons~\cite{heo2019knowledge}, Jacobian~\cite{srinivas2018knowledge}, instance graph~\cite{liu2019knowledge}.
+Mirzadeh et al.~\cite{mirzadeh2020improved} introduces a multi-step distillation approach by incorporating multiple assistant networks.
+However, in their method, the teacher, student, and all assistant networks are of homogeneous architectures, meaning they share a similar structural design or configuration.